ClawBench: Can AI Agents Complete Everyday Online Tasks?: Experiments

-\paragraph{Infrastructure.} Each model is given control of a Chromium browser instance via the OpenClaw agent framework.
-The OpenClaw agent is connected to a managed isolated browser.
-It then can use the OpenClaw framework's browser toolset to interact with the browser (click, type, scroll, navigate, etc.).
-The \textsc{ClawBench} Chrome extension and CDP instrumentation server runs in the background throughout the session, intercepting HTTP requests and agent actions for post-hoc evaluation.

-\paragraph{Reproducibility controls.} Each benchmark run uses an encapsulated container, ensuring environment isolation and cross-run consistency.
-Chrome is launched with flags that disable UI prompts, sync, and irrelevant extensions to minimize environmental variance.
+\paragraph{OpenClaw harness.} Each model is evaluated through the same OpenClaw harness controlling a Chromium browser in an isolated container.
+The agent can interact with the browser through standard browser tools such as navigation, clicking, typing, scrolling, and page observation, while the \textsc{ClawBench} Chrome extension and CDP instrumentation record browser actions, screenshots, HTTP traffic, agent messages, and final-request interception data.
+Chrome is launched with fixed flags and fresh profiles to reduce environmental variance across runs.

-\paragraph{Metrics.} Our primary metric is \textbf{success rate} (SR): the percentage of tasks for which the agent receives a binary score of 1 (Section~\ref{sec:benchmark}).
-We report SR both overall and broken down by the 8 high-level category groups.
+\paragraph{Metrics.} Our primary metric is \textbf{success rate}: the percentage of tasks receiving a binary pass verdict from the Agent-as-Judge protocol described in \autoref{sec:eval_protocol}.
+The judge compares each agent trajectory against the human reference trajectory and the intercepted final request when available.
+We report success rate overall and across the eight high-level task category groups.